 As a result the breed mix is shifting towards Romney genetics with these ewes favoured for their easy fleshing and ease of management.

-Commercial ewes are put to a number of breeds, including homebred Southdown and Blue Texel tups along with Beltex to produce both prime lambs and replacement ewe lambs for sale.
+Commercial ewes are put to a number of breeds, including homebred Southdown and Blue Texel tups to produce both prime lambs and replacement ewe lambs for sale.

 Homebred replacement females by both Romney and Blue Texel rams form the incoming stock for the flock at the present time.

-The flock is rotationally grazed to maximise stock rates and achieve optimum growth rates from grass and milk.
+The flock is rotationally grazed to maximise stocking rates and achieve optimum growth rates from grass and milk.

 As with the pedigree flocks all stock in the commercial flock are MV Accredited and managed on a high health system to maximise output.